motech/modules/docs/source/commcare.rst

 - Configure connections to multiple Commcare projects
 - Setup form forwarding in the Commcare project from the MOTECH user interface
 - Respond to forwarded Commcare forms and cases from multiple Commcare applications with each project and act on those events with the tasks module
+- Automatically update the schema in MOTECH when a user deploys the application in CommCare
 - Pull in forms for a specified date range, allowing for retroactive processing of field deployed Commcare applications and advanced workflows
+- Integrate with Commcare Supply to Query Stock Ledger and process all stock transactions

 Configuring a Commcare Connection
 ---------------------------------